© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hoar Stone portal dolmen situated in Enstone Firs is a scheduled monument protected by Historic England under reference 1012989.
 View the official record →

-Hoar Stone portal dolmen is a Neolithic funerary monument situated within Enstone Firs in Oxfordshire.
+Hoar Stone portal dolmen is a Neolithic burial monument located within Enstone Firs in Oxfordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012989.

 Hoar Stone portal dolmen situated in Enstone Firs is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012989.